-- http-log: #The log-name. enabled: yes #This log is enabled.
-Set 'no' to disable.
+''' - http-log: #The log-name. enabled: yes #This log is enabled.
+Set 'no' to disable. filename: http.log #The name of the file in the default logging odirectory. append: yes/no #If this option is set to yes, the last filled http. olog-file will not be extended: yes # overwritten while restarting Suricata.
+If set to yes more information is written about the overwritten while restarting is written about the '''

-'''

-filename: http.log #The name of the file in the default logging

-→directory.

-append: yes/no #If this option is set to yes, the last filled http.

-→log-file will not be

-overwritten while restarting Suricata.

-If set to yes more information is written about the

-→event.

-'''